 We understand that these streets are a key part of your neighbourhood and are where locals spend valuable time.
-Together, we have the opportunity to finalise a plan for these streets that will improve their liveability, for your family and generations to come.
+Together, we finalised a plan for these streets that improves their liveability, for your family and generations to come.

-Feedback gathered has been analysed and used to refine the design, which you can see below.
+Feedback gathered was analysed and used to refine the design, which you can see below.
 Learn more about what we heard on the community consultation page.

 See the updated plan